 Technically, you only really need a blank notebook and a pen or pencil.

 If you want to make your journal look really pretty and Pinterest-worthy, you will probably want to invest in a good-quality notebook and a nice pen.
-Also, here’s a list of bullet journal supplies (under $10!) that can help you save time and make your life a little easier, but again, these are just nice and useful extras.
+Also, here’s a list of bullet journal supplies (under $10!) that will personalize your journal and help you save time, but again these are just nice and useful extras.

 Here are the supplies I currently use and totally recommend:

 Washi Tape (I couldn’t find the exact ones I bought, but I’ve seen lots of people use these and the reviews are really good!)